 Key Stage One

-In the Key Stage One classes, the children engage in a variety of whole class and small group activities including guided reading or writing, phonic work, spellings, vocabulary and grammar.
+In the Key Stage One classes, the children engage in a variety of whole class and small group activities including guided reading, writing, phonic work, spellings, vocabulary and grammar.
 Children learn to recognise pronounceable sequences of letters within words and to acquire a range of strategies in order to decode unfamiliar words.
-They progress through a range of reading books within our reading schemes.
+They progress through a range of reading books carefully matched to the Little Wandle Phonics Scheme.

 Towards the end of Year One pupils are using the Phonics Screening Check.
 During the Phonics Screening Check, children are asked to read (decode) 40 words on a one to one basis with their class teacher.
 Most of these words are real words but some are pseudo-words.
 Pseudo-words are included to ensure that children are using their decoding skills and not just relying on their memory of words they’ve read before.

 Within Literacy, children are encouraged to tell their own stories, to predict what might happen next, to describe experiences and be able to put their stories in sequential order.